Panther chameleon: Habitat

 The panther chameleon lives in regions of rainforest in the east and drier broken forest/savannah in the northwest.
 The original primary plant communities within their range has been degraded by human activity; panther chameleons appear to thrive in degraded habitat and are frequently found near roads, homes, and in plantations.

 Behavior and ecology

 The panther chameleon is very territorial; aside from mating, it spends the majority of its life in isolation.
 When two males come into contact, they will change color and inflate their bodies, attempting to assert their dominance.
 Often these battles end at this stage, with the loser retreating, turning drab and dark colors.
 Occasionally, the displays result in physical combat if neither contender backs down.
+Panther chameleons are facultative thermoregulators, and therefore when in need to be warmed they bask in sunlight or in captivity, lamp light.
+Panther chameleons have a large thermoneutral zone, meaning they have a temperature range within which they do not actively try to modify their body temperature; therefore, they can allow their body temperature to drift from 24–36 degrees Celsius during the daytime.

 Reproduction

 Panther chameleons reach sexual maturity at a minimum age of seven months.

 When gravid, or carrying eggs, females turn dark brown or black with orange striping to signify to males they have no intention of mating.
 Furthermore, females will become very defensive and may bite any advancing males.
 The exact coloration and pattern of gravid females varies depending on the color phase of the chameleon.
 This provides a way to distinguish between locales.

 Females usually only live two to three years after laying eggs (between five and eight clutches) because of the stress put on their bodies.
 Females can lay between 10 and 40 eggs per clutch, depending on the food and nutrient consumption during the period of development.
 Eggs typically hatch in 240 days.